 You know that little tag that’s attached to your fabric?
-Now is a good time to give it the attention it has been dying for, and to look at the care symbols printed on it.
-Before washing, drying or ironing an item of clothing, it is a good idea to read the label.
+Now is a good time to give that laundry label the attention it has been dying for, and to look at the care symbols printed on it.
+Before washing, drying or ironing an item of clothing, it is a good idea to read the laundry labels.

 The wash tub shape tells you how to wash – or how not to wash.
 In the wash tub is a Celsius water temperature or dots to indicate what water temperature you should select.
 One dot for cold, two dots for warm and three dots for hot water.